What it is, how much it costs, and why it’s the fastest, most convenient way of boosting your business’ cash flow

 This process is also known as debt factoring or asset-based lending.
 Let's take a look:

-So for example, it’s the end of the month and the bills are due at Hannah’s pizzeria.
+It’s the end of the month and the bills are due at Hannah's small, Balham-based pizzeria.
 She has to pay her rates and her chefs’ wages, plus place new orders for drinks and ingredients.
 Money’s tight, and she’s still waiting to receive cash from an invoice for a big catering job she did for a function six weeks ago.